How to make autonomous transportation useful• 4 min read

 At Via, we come equipped with the simulation and planning tools to design and scope AV services to meet a range of goals.
 Whether the objective is to provide first-and-last mile transportation for commuters or test Level 4 autonomous technology on public roads, we can work to define a service zone and then select optimal roads, routes, and stops considering speed limits, topography, number of intersections and more.
 We’ll also model ridership demand and travel patterns to determine optimal AV type, capacity, and fleet size.

 This brings us back to Arlington RAPID.
 Taking a closer look into how the City of Arlington integrated an AV service with its broader public transit system can provide insights to accelerate the process in other communities.

 This all changed with RAPID, which, as of March 2021, offers on-demand autonomous transportation on public roads throughout downtown Arlington and UTA’s campus.
-With five robotaxis, RAPID is the first service in the US to integrate autonomous vehicles into existing public transit — let alone offer riders a choice between AVs or non-AVs within a single smartphone app interface.
+RAPID is the first service in the US to integrate autonomous vehicles into existing public transit — let alone offer riders a choice between AVs or non-AVs within a single smartphone app interface.

-By leveraging the insights borne out of Arlington’s AV journey, cities and agencies can leapfrog the first few years of experimentation and start immediately assessing how autonomous vehicles fit into their broader transit networks to provide real benefits for riders.
+By following insights borne out of Arlington’s AV journey, cities and agencies can leapfrog the first few years of experimentation and start immediately assessing how autonomous vehicles fit into their broader transit networks to provide real benefits for riders.
 Now, transit providers can employ AVs to derive actionable insights on autonomous transit, solve their communities’ current transit needs, make use of local, state, and federal funding, and provide a diverse group of riders the opportunity to experience the unique benefits of autonomous technology, from day one.